cmartinezone/UI-Projects-From-IonicAngular-To-IonicVueJs/README.md

 # UI Projects from Ionic Angular to Ionic VueJS
-List of UI projects ides ported from Ionic Angular to Ionic VueJs.
+List of UI projects ported from Ionic Angular to Ionic VueJs.

 This is list UI Ionic VueJs projects inspired by the creators of each ionic Angular project.